Code of Behaviour

 No corruption or bribery

-Inadmissibility of insider trading
+Illegality of insider transactions

 - the conclusion or termination of important contracts;

-- developments in important court cases.
+- Developments in important court proceedings.

 Handling conflicts of interest